player-axel007/NTP-Clock/README.md

  password = "espnetpass";

- Open web http://192.168.4.1/(IP may be another) and put your ssid, password and utc Offset (0-24)
+ Open web http://192.168.4.1/  (IP may be another) and put your ssid, password and utc Offset (0-24)

  Reboot and profit!